 Test Administrators and School Test Coordinators who have witnessed, been informed of, or suspect the possibility of a test security incident that could potentially affect the integrity of the field tests and data should follow the steps outlined in the Smarter Balanced Online Field Test Administration Manual.

-The Hawaii Department of Education’s Office of Human Resources will use the current regulations that detail the disciplinary actions that may be taken for certified and classified employees who have been determined to be directly involved in a Smarter Balanced Field Test security incident that affected the integrity of the field tests and data.
+The Hawai‛i Department of Education’s Office of Human Resources will use the current regulations that detail the disciplinary actions that may be taken for certified and classified employees who have been determined to be directly involved in a Smarter Balanced Field Test security incident that affected the integrity of the field tests and data.
 School principals will use the current student disciplinary action regulations that may be taken with students who have been determined to be directly involved in a Smarter Balanced Field Test security incident that affected the integrity of the field tests and data.

-At the completion of the administration of all Smarter Balanced Field Tests at a school, the School Test Coordinator shall fax the Test Security Incident Log to the Student Assessment Section at (808) 733-4483.
+At the completion of the administration of all Smarter Balanced Field Tests at a school, the School Test Coordinator shall fax the Testing Incident Report Form to the Student Assessment Section at (808) 733-4483.
 The school shall archive the original document and provide it upon request.
 If a school has no test security incidents to report then no faxed document will be required.

 Test Security Training Plan and Associated Procedures

-A webinar that includes a power point presentation and questions and answers regarding the Smarter Balanced Field Test Administration and Test Security Procedures will be provided for the principals and staff members at the 91 participating schools prior to the beginning of the testing window on March 25, 2014.
-The webinar information will be posted on the Hawaii Department of Education’s Smarter Balanced site for access and review by staff members at the 91 schools who are not able to participate in the webinar.
+A webinar that includes a power point presentation and questions and answers regarding the Smarter Balanced Administration and Test Security Procedures will be provided for the principals and test coordinators at each school prior to the beginning of each the testing window.
+The webinar information will be posted on the Hawai‛i Department of Education’s Smarter Balanced site for access and review by staff members at schools who are not able to participate in the webinar.

-To ensure consistent administration across all participating schools in every Smarter Balanced state, all Test Administrators (TAs) should complete the Test Administration training modules located on the Smarter Balanced Assessment Portal, at
+To ensure consistent administration across all participating schools in every Smarter Balanced state, all Test Administrators (TAs) should complete the Test Administration training modules located on the Smarter Balanced Assessment Portal, at https://smarterbalanced.alohahsap.org/resources/trainings-and-webinars/

-The principal at each of the 91 schools is responsible for ensuring that Test Administrators and any individuals who will be administering the Smarter Balanced Field Test have read and understand the Smarter Balanced Field Test Administration Guide, the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines, and associated Smarter Balanced training modules.
+The principal of each school is responsible for ensuring that Test Administrators and any individuals who will be administering the Smarter Balanced Assessment have read and understand the Smarter Balanced Assessment Test Administration Manual (TAM), the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines, and associated Smarter Balanced training modules.

-The Hawaii Department of Education will use its current criteria that describe which individual (staff or otherwise) may be designated as test administrators or other roles related to the administration of all statewide student assessments including the spring 2014 Smarter Balanced Field Test.
+The Hawai‛i Department of Education will use its current criteria that describe which individual (staff or otherwise) may be designated as test administrators or other roles related to the administration of all statewide student assessments including the spring 2014 Smarter Balanced Field Test.

 Consequences for Students and School Staff Who Use Electronic Devices to Breach the Security of Any Test Item Included in a Statewide Student Assessment